orcunsaltik/gulp-rollup-2/README.md

 A [Gulp](https://www.npmjs.com/package/gulp) plugin for [Rollup](https://www.npmjs.com/package/rollup) Javascript Module Bundler.

 You can use before or after any gulp plugins with Rollup Api.
-Any map created by a gulp plugin like gulp-sourcemaps etc. will be overriden if the sourcemap option of the rollup config is set to true;
+Any map created by a gulp plugin like gulp-sourcemaps will be overriden if the sourcemap option of the rollup config is set to true;

 ## Install